What is wild swimming?

 There’s also growing evidence that wild or open water swimming can aid in the treatment of anxiety and depression - the theory being that the physiological stressor activated by the shock of being in cold water can counteract the stress induced by depression and anxiety.

-And post swim, the emotional benefits keep giving; there’s a sense of relaxation and serenity that stays with you throughout your day.
+And post swim (as you reflect in one of our North Wales cottages), the emotional benefits keep giving; there’s a sense of relaxation and serenity that stays with you throughout your day.

 So, all things considered, whether it’s just a plunge in a pool, a few lengths in a lagoon or a swim in the sea, wild swimming is here to stay and its following is growing.